EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 ~~~~
 {: #ampmulti_mn title='Amplification attack using multicast and observe' artwork-align="center"}

 TLS and DTLS without Connection ID {{I-D.ietf-tls-dtls-connection-id}} validate the IP address and port of the other peer, binds them to the connection, and do not allow them to change.
 DTLS with Connection ID allows the IP address and port to change at any time.
 As the source address is not protected, an MITM attacker can change the address.
 Note that an MITM attacker is a more capable attacker then an attacker just spoofing the source address.
-DTLS 1.2 with Connection ID {{I-D.ietf-tls-dtls-connection-id}} requires that “there is a strategy for ensuring that the new peer address is able to receive and process DTLS records” but does not gie more details than that.
+DTLS 1.2 with Connection ID {{I-D.ietf-tls-dtls-connection-id}} requires that “there is a strategy for ensuring that the new peer address is able to receive and process DTLS records” but does not give more details than that.
 DTLS 1.3 with Connection ID does not require such a strategy.
 OSCORE {{RFC8613}} does not discuss address updates, but it can be assumed that the server always sends responses to the address it received the request from.
 A difference between (D)TLS and OSCORE is that in DTLS the updated address is used for all future messages, while in OSCORE a new address is only used for responses to a specific request.

+An MITM amplification attack updating the client's source address in a observe registration is illustrated in {{amp_mitm_client}}.
+This attack is possible in OSCORE and DTLS 1.3 with Connection ID.
+In DTLS 1.2 with Connection ID the server will at some point stop sending notifications to the Victim when it cannot ensure that the new peer address is able to receive and process DTLS records.
+It is unspecified if such a DTLS 1.2 server just terminates the connection or if it has saved the old address and starts to send notifications to the legitimate client.

 ~~~~
 Client   Foe  Victim  Server